BIOL 105H: General Biology - Honors

 Examples of Required Writing Assignments

 Writing is examined through short answer and essay questions on exams.
+In addition, students have a few out of class writing homework assignments.
 These questions will require students to utilize critical thinking skills in order to analyze complex biological concepts.
-Students will be required to answer questions such as: Explain how photosynthesis influences global warming.
+In many cases, an additional goal of these writing assignments is to get students to apply scientific concepts to their own personal life.

 Examples of Outside Assignments